Andrew Constance: State politics

+Attempts to enter federal politics

 On 5 May 2020, he announced that he would resign from the NSW Cabinet and seek Liberal Party preselection for the 2020 Eden-Monaro by-election.
 However, within 24 hours he reversed what he called "a hasty decision".
+A contributing factor behind Constance's reconsideration was an abusive text message which he received from then-Deputy Premier of New South Wales, John Barilaro, while Constance was deliberating running for the by-election; Barilaro's message convinced Constance that "politics was stuffed", and he decided not to run.
 On 8 May, Constance was removed from his role as Leader of the House of the New South Wales Legislative Assembly "as punishment for his spectacular change of heart over quitting state politics".